bradgignac/cloud-notifications/README.md

 # rcnotify

 rcnotify is a simple command-line application that polls Rackspace Cloud Feeds for activity on your account and sends notifications based on events in the feed.
+This currently notifies about deletes from Rackspace Cloud Databases.

 ## Status